 - Butterfly tourism is a thing!
 Monarch butterflies complete an astounding 3,000 mile-long migration from the U.S. and Canada to winter in the fir tree forests of central Mexico.
 Visitors to the Monarch Butterfly Preserves provide financial support to the ongoing stewardship of these reserves.
 Learn more about planning your trip here.

 The Global Guardian Project is a learning platform for global minded parents to educate their children on how to play an active part in caring for the planet.
-We offer a monthly subscription to our learning capsules, which include facts about animals, countries, and more, art projects, interviews, recipes, videos, and podcasts, for $14.99 per month.
-Visit our store to subscribe and help raise a Little Global Guardian.
+We offer e-courses for kids, which include facts about animals, countries, and more, art projects, interviews, recipes, videos, and podcasts, for as little as $9.99 per month.
+Visit Global Guardian Academy to subscribe and help raise a Little Global Guardian.